derekhe/msfs2020-google-map/README.EN.md

 If you have any problem, please watch the videoes first and look at this [FAQ page](https://github.com/derekhe/msfs2020-google-map/wiki/FAQ)

 ## Donate
 I will keep this mod up to date for every MSFS update as much as I can.
-If you like this plugin and want to offer me a coffee, please click the "DONATE ME A COFFEE" button, or here is the link: https://paypal.me/siconghe?country.x=C2&locale.x=en_US
+If you like this plugin and want to offer me a coffee, please click the "BUY ME A COFFEE" button, or alternatively here is the link: https://paypal.me/siconghe?country.x=C2&locale.x=en_US

 Thanks for your support!

-## background
+## Background

 Microsoft Flight Simulator 2020 uses Bing's satellite map.
 However, the satellite map is relatively old, and many areas are not directly equipped with map settings a few years ago.
 This phenomenon occurs in different regions of the world.
 The map on the mainland is even 10 years ago.
 There are a large number of regions where satellite images are not available.
 Microsoft uses the program-generated map instead, and the quality is very poor.
 After the replacement, the image quality and details have been significantly improved, as shown in the figure below